 “Recommendation: it should be REQUIRED that every provider have a posted price list.
 Required.
 And every explanation of benefits should be required to list the medical code for every charge.”

 We know enough about the system to know that there’s no one guilty party: incentives are misaligned, and so all the players are at odds.
 Providers say they have to charge inflated prices to win payments they can stomach.
 Payers say providers always inflate prices in an unjustified fashion.
 Government says it’s not able set prices or to regulate all transactions between for-profit entities that are doing business with each other.
-Drug companies say they don’t get enough money to cover research and development, and at the same time seek to put as many people as possible on their drug instead of a competitor’s.
-Device makers, pretty much the same thing.
+Drug companies say they don’t get enough money to cover research and development, and at the same time, they seek to put as many people as possible on their drug instead of a competitor’s.
+Device makers do pretty much the same thing as drug companies.

 Health care is a $2.7 trillion annual industry, and it eats up about 18 percent of our GDP.
-And yet the industry is opaque: no one knows what things cost in health care, because the price that’s charged by the provider is often not what’s paid — providers tend to charge a high “notional” price, and payers (insurance companies, or the government) tend to pay a lower rate, either one that’s fixed by law (Medicare, Medicaid) or by contract (private insurers).
-Who pays the high sticker price?
-The uninsured, and the uninformed.
+And yet the industry is opaque: no one knows what things cost in health care, because the price that’s charged by the provider is often not what’s paid.
+Providers tend to charge a high “notional” price, and payers (insurance companies, or the government) tend to pay a lower rate.
+Payers have a price that’s fixed by law (Medicare, Medicaid) or by contract (private insurers).

 There’s a growing interest in health-care prices.
 Health insurance is expensive and a lot of people are uninsured, or out of network or out of pocket for other reasons.
 (We heard a lot from people who swear by their provider and are certain they want to pay extra for what they regard as better quality testing.)

-In the survey of mammogram costs, you gave us 325 responses.
+In the survey of mammogram costs, you gave us 325 substantive responses.
+(Some responses did not have numbers but many of those were valuable as well, like the several responses directing us to free mammogram providers.)
 Some were exact duplicates, probably due to saving twice, so we removed the duplicates.
 There were two responses that clearly stated that the price was for both mammogram and ultrasound exam/sonogram, so we took them out for this analysis.
 In some cases, amount charged and negotiated price were in the comment section only, so we transferred those numbers to the correct fields.
 We then for this analysis looked at only responses that have a non-zero amount both for “Price” (the amount the provider charged/asked for) and “Payment” (the amount the provider was paid by the insurance, the customer, or both).
 This left us with 214 responses.

 To show the information, we sorted the responses by price and for each report plotted both the price (blue dot) and the payment (red dot).
 You can see from the blue dots that the price ranges from about $100 to over $2,200, with most prices being $800 or less.
 You can see that payment (red dot) usually is quite a bit lower than price, although in some cases the are the same (red dot on the blue line).
 It looks like many payments are between $100-200 and most were below $600.